penny64/pdx-helpers/readme.md

 ### Notes

 These use GNU parallel and I can't guarantee safety in any capacity- use at your own discretion, I probably won't help you use this.

+Mac/UNIX: install a newer version from brew or otherwise, must support readarray.
+Change "grep" in the scripts to "ggrep" for GNU Grep